 - Washington, Delta, and eventually Church become convinced that the seemingly ditzy and kind Donut is this because he killed Maine, an unstoppable juggernaut of a man infamous throughout the criminal underworld, armed only with a knife.
 Washington goes so far as to torture him repeatedly to figure out how he did it and why he pretends to be so harmless.
 In reality, Donut is a genuine Nice Guy who killed Maine in self-defense, and he frequently protests that he only won the fight out of dumb luck.

-- Feral from running with lightning feet is utterly terrible at being a Sith to the point that Plo Koon thinks he could be a Jedi, mainly thanks to being a sweet, kindhearted, and awkward fellow who's merely loyal to his two genuinely evil brothers.
+- running with lightning feet: Feral is utterly terrible at being a Sith to the point that Plo Koon thinks he could be a Jedi, mainly thanks to being a sweet, kindhearted, and awkward fellow who's merely loyal to his two genuinely evil brothers.
 This does not mean that he isn't dangerous, as he's dangerously competent at fighting and sabotaging, but he isn't as big of a threat as he could be because he's not willing to slaughter anyone in his way.

-- Zigzag, the grand vizier, in The Thief and the Cobbler seemed, at first, a Small Name, Big Ego who spun Rhymes on a Dime.
-Then he stole the golden balls protecting the city, giving them to Big Bad and Evil Overlord One-Eye.
+- Zigzag, the grand vizier, in The Thief and the Cobbler seems to be a Small Name, Big Ego who spins Rhymes on a Dime at first.
+Then he steals the golden balls protecting the city, giving them to Big Bad and Evil Overlord One-Eye.
 One-Eye is unappreciative and has him thrown to the alligators.
-Zigzag tames them, going on to tell One-Eye "One mistake will suffice!
+Zigzag tames them, rides them back to One-Eye's camp, and tells One-Eye "One mistake will suffice!
 Don't treat me lightly twice!"